 Mastiha is a unique Greek product with a distinctive taste.
 This is actually a pine resin derived from the mastic trees that are indigenous to Chios Island.

-Historically, the pine-tasting resin was used as a chewing gum across Southern Europe and in some Arabian nations.
+Historically, the pine-tasting resin was used as chewing gum across Southern Europe and in some Arabian nations.
 Mastiha is supposedly good for improving oral health.

 However, the taste of pure mastiha can be a little much for some.
-You will find it sold in the various deli and agro-products stores across the country.
+You will find it sold in the various deli and agro-product stores across the country.

 There is also a dedicated mastiha shop on the corner of El.
 Venizelou and Kriezotou in Central Athens.
 Here, you have the option of sampling mastiha products before you buy them.